mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/intro.md

 * * *

-## Importing from Other Versions of Balsamiq Wireframes
+## Importing from Other Versions

-If you have a project created in another Balsamiq product (using the .bmpr extension), the easiest way to import it is to create a new project and use the "Project > Import > Import from BMPR.." option.
+If you have a project created in another Balsamiq product (using the .bmpr extension), the easiest way to import it is to create a new project and use the "Project > Import > Import from BMPR..." option.

 ![](//media.balsamiq.com/img/support/docs/gdrive/wireframes/import-bmpr.png)